phloe/amoeba/README.md

 ### getAll

 Returns an array containing all elements that match the supplied selector.
-If a parent argument is supplied only elements within that parent element is returned.

 ###### Arguments